 VISA Process to Study in Poland

 To study in any country, the first thing you will ever need is a visa.
 Poland is a member of the EU so EU or EEA students won’t need to show a visa.
 However, as a Non-EU student, you must get your visa and prepare the necessary documents to study in Poland.
 Embassies and consulates will regulate your paperwork and the Ministry of Foreign Affairs will assist you to get your visa.
-If you need help with VISA application of Poland, let Leverage Edu help you out!
+If you need help with Poland VISA application, let Leverage Edu help you out!
 Now here are the compulsory documents that will be required for your admission to study in Poland:

 - 4 passport-size photographs